What to Wear for a Professional Headshot: 10 Best Practices [2026]

 Think about the goal for your upcoming headshot.
 Is it for a formal corporate profile, a creative portfolio, or a client-facing website?
 Each will have its own unique take, but generally, the aim is to look competent and approachable.

-Remember.
-This is a professional headshot.
+Remember: This is a professional headshot.

-Depending on where this photo will be used, be it on your company’s profile page or social media, it could help decide your outfit choices.
+Depending on where this photo will be used—be it on your company's profile page or social media—it could help decide your outfit choices.
 Formal settings usually call for structured, classic looks, while creative roles can allow for a little more personality.

 2. Stick to Neutral, Solid Colors

-- DO: Use blues, greys, and earthy tones as they are classic and flattering on most people.
+DO: Use blues, greys, and earthy tones as they are classic and flattering on most people.
 They can also give off a calm, composed look.

-- DON’T: Use bright colors like red or yellow, as these can reflect onto your skin and create an unflattering effect on camera.
+DON'T: Use bright colors like red or yellow, as these can reflect onto your skin and create an unflattering effect on camera.

-Blue and Brown Palette
+Blue and Brown Palette – Professional and warm

-Dark Red and Brown Palette Grey Palette
+Dark Red and Brown Palette – Sophisticated and grounded

 3. The Power of Layers: Blazers, Cardigans, and More